-- The pen is a small input device used to select and display objects on a screen. - 2. keys are present on the top row of the keyboard. - 3.
-The OCR recognises the of the characters with the help of light source. - 4.
-The most common method of entering text and numerical data into a computer system is through the use of a . - Information that comes from an external source and is fed into computer software is called .
+1. The pen is a small input device used to select and display objects of screen.
+2. keys are present on the top row of the keyboard.
+3. The OCR recognises the of the characters with the help of light source.
+4. The most common method of entering text and numerical data into a computer system is through the use of a 5.
+Information that comes from an external source and is fed into computer software is called .